derkiner/Iyzico_Practicum_Frontend-Projects/Week_1/Assignment_4_CSS/README.md

 - Contrast checker: https://coolors.co/

 Notes:
-- The design is original.
+- A minimalist design is preferred and it is original.
 No boilerplate codes are used.
 - The cafe exists in Amsterdam, but it has a completely different website.
 - Contact & About links are working and opening new pages.
 - English content (slogans etc.) belongs to me.
 Non-English content is extracted through https://hipsum.co/ , which is an alternative to lorem ipsum placeholder text generator.